Courtney Pine

-Courtney Pine, (born 18 March 1964) is a British jazz musician, who was the principal founder in the 1980s of the black British band the Jazz Warriors.
-Although known primarily for his saxophone playing, Pine is a multi-instrumentalist, also playing the flute, clarinet, bass clarinet and keyboards.
-On his 2011 album, Europa, he plays almost exclusively bass clarinet.
+Courtney Pine, (born 18 March 1964) is a British jazz musician, who was the principal founder of the black British band the Jazz Warriors in the 1980s.
+Although known primarily for his saxophone playing, Pine is a multi-instrumentalist, also playing the flute, clarinet, bass clarinet, and keyboards.

-Background
+Early life and education

-Pine's parents were Jamaican immigrants, his father a carpenter and his mother a housing manager.
+Courtney Pine was born on 18 March 1964 in London.
+His parents were Jamaican immigrants, his father a carpenter and his mother a housing manager.
 As a child, Pine wanted to be an astronaut.
-Born in London, Pine lived in the "Avenues" area of Kensal Green in north-west London, before moving to Wembley and attending Kingsbury High School, where he studied classical clarinet, teaching himself the saxophone from the age of 14.
-He began his music career playing reggae, touring in 1981 with Clint Eastwood & General Saint.
+Pine lived in the "Avenues" area of Kensal Green in north-west London, before moving to Wembley and attending Kingsbury High School, where he studied classical clarinet, teaching himself the saxophone from the age of 14.